kendall-s/do_commissioning/plots/README.md

 Please see the commissioning report for more information.
 <br/>

-# 1.1 Independent Iodate Standards
+# 3.1 Independent Iodate Standards

+## 3.1.1 Iodate Standards across Instruments Boxplot

 > Data produced by dispensing 10mL of Potassium Iodate standard from an additional Dosimat not used for calibration.